keithledgerwood/WICLab-guide/012-Security.md

    >

-9. In the Search field, type "positive".
+6. In the Search field, type "positive".
 This will filter the log results to show only the events when a change in user behavior was detected.

-10. In the Events table, choose one of the events and on its left-hand side click **>** to see details of this event.
+7. In the Events table, choose one of the events and on its left-hand side click **>** to see details of this event.

-11. On the right-hand side of the event, click **Expand All** to expand all the details.
+8. On the right-hand side of the event, click **Expand All** to expand all the details.

-12. Search for the Behaviors line.
+9. Search for the Behaviors line.
 You should see a record confirming a change in user behavior.
-For example, for the event in which you logged in from a New Device (following instructions in the User Behavioral Analytics section), this should be "New Device=POSITIVE" .
+For the event in which you logged in from a New Device (following instructions in the User Behavioral Analytics section), this should be "New Device=POSITIVE" .

-13. In the left-hand panel, select **Reports** > **Reports**.
+10. In the left-hand panel, select **Reports** > **Reports**.
 This will take you to the Reports page, where you can find Okta’s out-of-the-box auditing reports.

-14. Under Application Access Audit, click **Current Assignments**.
+11. Under Application Access Audit, click **Current Assignments**.

-15. Click **Request report**.
+12. Click **Request report**.

-16. Close the Report requested window.
+13. Close the Report requested window.

-17. In the mailbox you used for registration, find the "Current Assignments Report" email and click **Download report**.
+14. In the mailbox you used for registration, find the "Current Assignments Report" email and click **Download report**.
 This will take you to the Okta org Admin Console and open the Downloading report window.
 Your report should download automatically.
 If it does not, in the Downloading report window, click **Download report**.

-18. Close the Downloading report window.
+15. Close the Downloading report window.

-19. Open the downloaded "CurrentAssignmentsReport.csv" file and analyze the assignments of particular apps to the users.
+16. Open the downloaded "CurrentAssignmentsReport.csv" file and analyze the assignments of particular apps to the users.